 Comprehensive Curriculum Grade P by American Education Publishing is my favorite Preschool book.
 If you have a Sam's Club, you can get one there or find one online, just be sure it is not written in and that the seller has good feedback if you get it online.

 I love this book!
 Right in the first few pages it tells you what your child should be doing if they are age 3 or age 4 so you can work on it with your child.
 They cover motor development, social/emotional development, language development, and cognitive development.
-One of the things to do in the age 3 motor development category is “is strengthening and gaining greater control over the large muscles used for running, jumping and throwing”, and under age 4, same topic, “your child is gaining ever greater control over his/her large muscles.
-Your child can now walk a straight line; hop on one foot; jump over objects 5″ to 6″ high; throw, bounce, and catch a ball easily; run; climb; and skip.”
+One of the things to do in the age 3 motor development category is “is strengthening and gaining greater control over the large muscles used for running, jumping and throwing,” and under age 4, same topic, “your child is gaining ever greater control over his/her large muscles.
+Your child can now walk a straight line; hop on one foot; jump over objects 5 to 6 inches high; throw, bounce, and catch a ball easily; run; climb; and skip.”
 So if you don't have a Sam's club, click here and order this book on Amazon, start playing ball with your kid every day until the book gets here and you'll be doing school!

 This book also has a checklist for you to check things off throughout the year as your child masters it.
 Topics are Basic Skills, Reading Readiness, Mathematics Readiness, Fine (Small) Motor Skills, and Gross (Large) Motor Skills.
 It has very simple pages for your child to work on with large pictures and large lettering for them to trace.